IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2312.16179.html

 Abstract

-This paper presents a new framework for player valuation in European football by fusing principles from financial mathematics and network theory.
+This paper presents a new framework for player valuation in European football, by fusing principles from financial mathematics and network theory.
 The valuation model leverages a "passing matrix" to encapsulate player interactions on the field, utilizing centrality measures to quantify individual influence.
-Unlike traditional approaches, this model is both metric-driven and cohort-free, providing a dynamic and individualized framework for ascertaining a player's fair market value.
+Unlike traditional approaches, such as regressing on past performance-salary data, this model focuses on in-game performance as a player's contributions evolve over time.
+Consequently, our model provides a dynamic and individualized framework for ascertaining a player's fair market value.
 The methodology is empirically validated through a case study in European football, employing real-world match and financial data.
-The paper advances the disciplines of sports analytics and financial mathematics by offering a cross-disciplinary mechanism for player valuation, and also links together two well-known econometric methods in marginal revenue product and expected present valuation.
+This cross-disciplinary mechanism for player valuation adapts the effect of connecting pay with performance, first seen in Scully (1974), to include in-game contributions as well as expected present valuation of stochastic variables.

 Suggested Citation